asimd/scanspire-apidocs/README.md

 1. Modify the relevant YAML files (`swagger.yaml`, `auth_controller.yaml`, `scan_controller.yaml`, or `domain_controller.yaml`).
 2. Commit and push your changes to the `master` branch.
-3. GitHub Pages will automatically rebuild and deploy the updated documentation.
+3. The changes will be automatically deployed to [https://apidocs.scanspire.com/](https://apidocs.scanspire.com/).

 ## Local Development